-My latest nonfiction book, Heinous: Forgotten Murders From the 1910s, was inspired by news stories I discovered while researching A Tale of Two Nations.
+My latest nonfiction book, Heinous: Forgotten Murders From the 1910s, was inspired by news stories I discovered while researching A Tale of Two Nations: Canada, U.S. and WW1.
 As I conducted my research, I discovered case after case of murder, suicide, murder-suicide, lynchings, cop killings, doctors and nurses poisoning patients, and fatal traffic accidents.
-It became clear that crime has always been a problem, and considering the population was smaller more than 100 years ago, perhaps it was once an even greater issue than it is today.
+It became clear that crime has always been a problem, and considering the population was smaller a century ago, perhaps it was once an even greater issue than it is today.

 While several murders were considered for Heinous, only 18 made it into the final draft.
-The following are three of the cases that didn’t make it into the final version of the book because their wasn’t enough information or the details were murky.
+The following are three of the cases that didn’t make it into the final version of the book.
+The cases that didn’t make it into the book were cut either because their wasn’t enough information or the details were murky.

 In 1919, 40-year-old Clara Branch was killed with a hatchet in her home.

-Marie Warren confessed to the crime, although it took police several hours to get the confession.
+Marie Warren confessed to the crime, although it took police several hours to obtain a confession.
 Warren was initially calm and stuck to her fictional story and alibi.

 She remained calm, even while telling police about how she cleaved all the way through Branch’s skull.